 In North Carolina, though, you do have to have to have been living separate and apart for one year prior to being granted a divorce.
 So long as you have been living separate and apart for one year or more, you can file for, and obtain, a divorce from your spouse — even WITHOUT your spouse’s signature.

-If you have questions about separation, divorce, or other family law matters, please feel free to contact Kreger Law Firm to schedule a consultation.
+If you have questions about separation, divorce, or other family law matters, please feel free to contact Kreger Brodish to schedule a consultation.